How to Read Sheet Music: A Beginner’s Guide

 Do I need to read music to play an instrument?

 No. Many musicians play by ear, from chord charts, or from tab.
-Reading sheet music is a useful skill that opens up written repertoire and clear communication, but it is not required to make music.
+Pairing reading with ear training gives you the best of both, but neither is strictly required to make music.
+Reading sheet music opens up written repertoire and clear communication, but it is not mandatory.

 What should I learn first?